Lenovo sues rival PC maker Asus for US patent infringement

 Hong Kong-based Lenovo said in the lawsuit that Taiwan-based Asus' Zenbook laptops infringe four of its patents related to wireless communications, diagonal touchpad scrolling, and a hinge that allows a laptop to convert to a tablet configuration.

-Representatives for Lenovo and Asus did not immediately respond to requests for comment on the lawsuit.
+Representatives for Asus did not immediately respond to a request for comment on the lawsuit.
+A Lenovo spokesperson said the company does not comment on pending litigation.

 Lenovo, the world's largest PC maker, said the infringing technology was found in Asus' Zenbook Pro and Zenbook Flip 14 laptops.
 It requested an unspecified amount of money damages, including lost profits and royalties, as well as a court order permanently blocking the infringement.